hardwario/website/content/solutions/retail.en.md

         parent: 'Solutions'
 ---

-Non-invasive approach to installation and communication to the Internet ensures the success of our IoT devices in a wide range of projects in Retail.
+A non-invasive approach to installation and communication to the Internet ensures the success of our IoT devices in a wide range of projects in retail.
 They are easy to operate and integrate with other systems.